MrLuit/CensorRadar/README.md

-# Censorship
+# Censorradar
-This repository is the open-source project for a website that scans your local network for any censorship.
+This repository is the open-source project for a website that scans your local network for any blocked websites.

 # How to use
 Go to the website and click 'Start scan'.
 You will see all blocked domains (if there are any).